-Employers often believe in the myths surrounding their hired/non-owned driver population.
+Employers often believe in the myths surrounding their hired and non-owned auto driver populations.
 Some of the most common that we hear include:

 - It’s better if I don’t know my high-risk drivers

-Businesses like yours often open themselves up to risk within their driving population, all the while not knowing they’re doing so.
-Consider that 19 percent of all driving fatalities in the United States involved drivers with invalid licenses.
-Many invalid licenses are caused by administrative issues such as unpaid parking tickets, overdue child support and more, oftentimes leaving those drivers in the dark.
+Businesses like yours often open themselves up to risk within their driving population without the realization that they’re doing so.
+Consider that 19% of all driving fatalities in the United States involved drivers with invalid licenses.
+Many of these invalid licenses are caused by administrative issues such as unpaid parking tickets, overdue child support and more, oftentimes leaving those drivers in the dark.

-What’s cause for concern is the number of drivers without invalid licenses.
-They cause an average of 7,000 fatal crashes every year.
-According to a crash and claims study conducted by SambaSafety, drivers that receive a ticket for speeding just 1 to 5 MPH over the speed limit increases crash chances by 67 and a history of negligent driving increases crash likelihood by 67 percent and you have a recipe for trouble.
+On the other hand, drivers with valid licenses cause an average of 7,000 fatal crashes every year.
+According to a crash and claims study conducted by SambaSafety, drivers that receive a ticket for speeding just 1 to 5 MPH over the speed limit increase their chances of being involved crash within the next year by 36%.
 Odds are, one of your employees running out to grab more paper for the office is just as high-risk as the employee driving as a primary function of their job.

 We know that not all employees drive regularly.
 What if one of those irregular drivers received a DUI?
-That employee was then asked to get coffee for a company meeting and, on the way, back, gets in a fatal car crash that kills another driver on the way back, the company may be found liable and must pay millions to the family of the person killed.
+If that employee was then asked to get coffee for a company meeting and gets in a fatal car crash that kills another driver on the way back, the company may be found liable and face costly litigation.

-Even if you have an employee who has an incident off the clock, if an employer knows about that incident and gets into a crash while driving during employment, there’s heightened liability.
-Companies can incur additional costs due to personal insurance of the employee only covering some of the bodily harm, but not all.
+Even if you have an employee who has an incident off the clock, if an employer knows about that incident and the employee gets into a crash while driving during employment, there’s heightened liability.

 Branded vehicles are high-stakes real estate for your brand.
 The presence of a brand suggests to those who look at it even subconsciously that there’s implied authority and only the most qualified are entrusted with such vehicles.
-Even the implications that come with a branded vehicle used by an employee can increase hired/non-owned driver liability risk.
+Even the implications that come with a branded vehicle used by an employee can increase hired and non-owned liability risk.

 Did you know that there is another common problem you need to be aware of when managing your hired-non owned drivers?

-Many companies are moving toward hired/non-owned fleets, in part due to the increase in commercial auto insurance premiums.
+Many companies are moving toward hired and non-owned auto fleets, in part due to the increase in commercial auto insurance premiums.
 This means that employees are driving personal vehicles, while employers are giving them allowances to do so.
-In theory, this monthly allowance covers employee driver costs while reducing employer maintenance burden and insurance.
+In theory, this monthly allowance covers employee driver costs while reducing fees associated with maintenance and insurance.

 Allowances can potentially lead to decreased vigilance.
 It’s not uncommon for employers to infrequently pull motor vehicle records (MVRs) on their drivers, sometimes waiting up to two years between pulls.
 This leaves employers open to immense risk and a visibility gap.

 Most employers don’t require their employees to maintain an appropriate level of auto coverage or aren’t taking the steps to appropriately vet that coverage.
-A large percentage of the population, to keep costs lower upfront, will only meet the required compulsory liability limits, or coverage limits, set by the state.
+In an effort to keep costs lower upfront, a large percentage of the population will only meet the required compulsory liability limits, or coverage limits, set by the state.
 When an employer isn’t mandating certain levels of auto coverage, it becomes an easy way to try and save money.

-Imagine this – if someone decided to elect only the minimum amount of coverage required to drive.
+Imagine if someone decided to elect only the minimum amount of coverage required to drive.
 State minimums can range from $40,000-60,000, meaning that the range above is the maximum amount the insurance company would cover if a crash occurred.
-The problem here is that if the person with the minimum coverage were in a vehicular incident costing more than that range, the company, if found negligent, becomes liable.
+If the person with the minimum coverage were in a vehicular incident costing more than that range, the company, if found negligent, becomes liable.
 They’re deemed responsible through their insurance for the expenses after the employee’s limit was met.

-The idea of being found liable for an employee-caused incident should make you shudder, as it carries a hefty price tag.
+All in all, being found liable for an employee-caused incident carries a hefty price tag.

 With so many employees using vehicles, maintaining and enforcing safety is a 24/7, 365-day effort.
-No matter the industry you work in and the drivers you’re incidentally or consciously putting behind the wheel, chances are you have someone that falls into the hired and non-owned auto category.
+Regardless of the industry you work in, chances are you have someone that falls into the hired and non-owned auto category.